astromsshin/astronomy_galaxy_mask/README.md

 it also assumes that a target galaxy is centered in given images.

 A relevant journal paper will be posted soon in the preprint server.

+The script run_single_object.sh will help you figure out how the relevant Python programs work together to produce the object mask.